Public Order Offences incorporating the Charging Standard

 Harassment

-Prosecutors should refer to the Stalking and Harassment legal guidance if considering this offence.
+Prosecutors should refer to the Stalking or Harassment legal guidance if considering this offence.
 Whilst the term “street-based harassment” has been used to describe unwanted sexual comments it is important to note that harassment has a defined legal meaning.
 Harassment requires a course of conduct and is likely to involve repeated attempts to impose unwanted communications or contact upon a victim in a manner that could be expected to cause distress or fear in any reasonable person.
 Prosecutors should carefully consider whether the facts of a case amount to a course of conduct.
 Repeated comments during a single short incident are unlikely to satisfy this element of the offence and charges contrary to the Public Order Act may be more appropriate.

 Stalking

-Prosecutors should refer to the Stalking and Harassment legal guidance if considering this offence.
+Prosecutors should refer to the Stalking or Harassment legal guidance if considering this offence.
 Similarly to harassment, this offence requires a course of conduct and therefore the prosecution must prove that the behaviour has been carried out repeatedly.
 This offence may be appropriate if a perpetrator has repeatedly followed or watched a victim or loitered in a location where they know they will encounter the victim.

 Offences relating to children

 If the victim of the incident is a child there are potentially additional offences that are available to prosecutors.
 For example, sexual activity with a child contrary to section 9 of the Sexual Offences Act 2003, causing a child to watch a sexual act contrary to section 12 of the Sexual Offences Act 2003 and sexual communication with a child contrary to section 15A of the Sexual Offences Act 2003.
-Prosecutors should refer to the Rape and Serious Sexual Offences guidance when considering these offences.
+Prosecutors should refer to the Rape and Sexual Offences guidance when considering these offences.

 Firearms and Offensive Weapons